-Consideration of verdict by jury
+Recording of verdict

 147. The verdict, when returned by the jury and accepted by the court, shall be entered by the Clerk, on the back of the indictment, or on a sheet of paper annexed thereto, before the jury are discharged.